mrdk/mind/doc/data.rst

    :word:`>current` field. :word:`line#` is updated if the character is an "end of line" symbol.

+   If the end of the file is reached, it is closed automatically.

 .. word:: file-current@	( -- char ) |K|, "file-current-fetch"

    Put the character at the current position of the current file